DevExpress-Examples/asp-net-web-forms-grid-select-rows-when-page-opened-first-time/Readme.md

 ViewData["selectedRows"] = new int[] { 1, 5, 9, 4, 11, 17, 34, 77 };
 ```

-In the View, we call the [SelectRowByKey](https://docs.devexpress.com/AspNet/DevExpress.Web.Data.GridViewSelection.SelectRowByKey(System.Object)) method in the [PreRender](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SettingsBase.PreRender) event to selecet the specified rows.
+In the View, we call the [SelectRowByKey](https://docs.devexpress.com/AspNet/DevExpress.Web.Data.GridViewSelection.SelectRowByKey(System.Object)) method in the [PreRender](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SettingsBase.PreRender) event to select the specified rows.

 **GridView.cshtml**
 ```